-Humacyte, a clinical-stage biotechnology platform company, closed a secured debt financing facility with Silicon Valley Bank for up to $50 million, with the first $20 million funded at closing.
+Impel NeuroPharma, a late-stage biopharmaceutical company, closed a $50 million debt facility with Oxford Finance and Silicon Valley Bank.
+The first $20 million of the facility was funded at closing.